CiscoDevNet/terraform-provider-cdo/docs/resources/ftd_device.md

 page_title: "cdo_ftd_device Resource - cdo"
 subcategory: ""
 description: |-
   Provides a Firewall Threat Defense device resource.
 Use this to onboard, update, and delete FTDs from CDO.
+This resource does not complete the onboarding of an FTD into CDO and cdFMC.
+It creates a FTD device entry in the CDO Inventory, and generates a registration command (see the generated_command attribute) that needs to be pasted into the FTD CLI (see step 10 here https://docs.defenseorchestrator.com/c_onboard-an-ftd.html#!t-onboard-an-ftd-device-with-regkey.html).
+To finish adding the FTD device to CDO and cdFMC, use the cdo_ftd_device_onboarding resource after you have applied this resource.
 ---

 # cdo_ftd_device (Resource)

 Provides a Firewall Threat Defense device resource.
 Use this to onboard, update, and delete FTDs from CDO.
+This resource does not complete the onboarding of an FTD into CDO and cdFMC.
+It creates a FTD device entry in the CDO Inventory, and generates a registration command (see the `generated_command` attribute) that needs to be pasted into the FTD CLI (see **step 10** [here](https://docs.defenseorchestrator.com/c_onboard-an-ftd.html#!t-onboard-an-ftd-device-with-regkey.html)).
+To finish adding the FTD device to CDO and cdFMC, use the `cdo_ftd_device_onboarding` resource after you have applied this resource.